ywatanabe1989/genai/templates/Program.md

             return True
         ```

-	- For shell script, please provide example usage at the first line of a function.
+	- For shell script, please provide one-line explanation, followed by example usage at the first lines of a function.
         ``` bash
         my-echo() {
-          # print the arguments with my signature
+          # Print the arguments with my signature
+          #
+          # Usage
+          # my-echo Hello # Hello (Yusuke Watanabe)

-          echo "$@"" (Yusuke Watanabe)"
+          echo "$@" "(Yusuke Watanabe)"
         }
         ```